 - Providing opportunities for students to work productively and constructively as team members, while experiencing the cultural riches of New York City.

-Marquette University will arrange housing for students in NYC (location TBD), with easy access to Midtown, the Financial District, Central Park, museums, restaurants, cultural venues and more.
+Marquette University will arrange housing for students in NYC, with easy access to Midtown, the Financial District, Central Park, museums, restaurants, cultural venues and more.

 Prepare Your Application

 Whether you are applying for the Finance in New York program or submitting applications for internships, put your best foot forward with well-prepared application materials!
 Visit the Business Career Center through drop-in hours or an appointment to discuss your resume and cover letter, optimize resources for your internship search and prepare for interviews.

 - Schedule an appointment through Handshake → Career Center → Appointments → Schedule a New Appointment → Business Career Center → Select the appointment type.

 Business Career Center Resources

 Visit us in DS 277 or contact us at 414.288.7927 or email@example.com